 The aim of the treaty is to ensure that space exploration benefits everyone and that all states are free to explore as they wish.
 Despite the treaty covering nuclear weapons, once criticism of the treaty is that conventional weapons are not mentioned, meaning that countries are technically free to deploy non-nuclear weapons in space.
 As of yet, this hasn’t happened but some people feel that it should be explicitly added into the treaty.

 The second major point of the treaty regards celestial objects like the Moon and other bodies.
 The treaty explicitly forbids one state claiming sovereignty over a celestial object.
-This prevents a country from stopping other countries to explore space.
+This prevents a country from stopping other countries exploring space.
 While the treaty prevents states from owning land on celestial objects, it does state that countries retain ownership of any objects that they send into space.
 This means that they are liable for any damage caused by these objects and are also responsible for cleaning them up to keep space from getting too cluttered.

 The Outer Space Treaty is designed to keep space open and fair for all to explore.
 It specifically prevents countries from claiming ownership of celestial objects so that they can deny access to other space faring nations.
 It also aims to keep the cosmos clear of military threats, so that the focus of space exploration is on discovery.

 Now reaching its 50th birthday, the Outer Space Treaty has performed this job fantastically so far.
 However as we look to the future there is potential scope for amendments or revisions.
 We are now reaching a period in which private companies are looking to mine resources from space and bring them back to Earth.
 But if they are unable to claim ownership of an object that they are mining, are they really able to sell those resources?
-For example, the Outer Space Theory specifically prevents people owning the Moon, but that hasn’t stopped people selling off pieces of the Moon as novelty gifts.
+For example, the Outer Space Treaty specifically prevents people owning the Moon, but that hasn’t stopped people selling off pieces of the Moon as novelty gifts.

 About the author: Josh Barker is an Education Presenter and a part of the Space Communications team at the National Space Centre.